ohscar/rmalloc/doc/paper/method.rst

 Steve is the name of the benchmark tool that I designed to test algorithms for Jeff and to compare Jeff to other allocators.
 In Steve, I've developed heuristics for calculating locking/unlocking based on runtime data of unmodified applications.
 The tool for doing so grew from a small script into a larger collection of tools related to data collection, analysis and benchmarking.
-It does not test for correctness.

 Data for use by Jeff, and other allocators, is collected by various parts of the benchmark tool.
 The types of data used are: